foliojs/pdfkit/docs/text.md

 ### Different font sizes

 Emoji scale to match the current font size.
-The emoji font's SBIX table contains bitmaps at several predefined sizes; PDFKit selects the closest available size and scales it to fit.
+For bitmap fonts (sbix, CBDT), PDFKit selects the closest available bitmap size and scales it to fit.
+COLR/CPAL vector emoji scale smoothly to any size.

 ```javascript
 doc.font('Helvetica');